 Use of data

-The secret is the right use of data.
+Many specialists in the field say that the secret is the right use of data.
 My piece of advice is to collect as many cookies as possible but to, of course, do it by the rules.
 Your customers should be left with the feeling that their data is safe and that they can get it back whenever they want.
 You should assure them of that.

 Using data and knowing how to understand it will give you a great insight into your customers.